Caleb-T-Owens/Game-Jam-Entry/README.md

 #### Information
 The game is very dark because it was going to be a horror game (*there are no horror elements implemented*) so if your monitor has bad contrast or black trueness you will struggle to see.

 To move use `a` to look left `s` to look right, `w` to move forward, and `r` to move back (I think I implemented that).
-Those keys are the colemak wasd keys you can change them in the main js file.
-It doesn't have any walking speed so it looks around and moves `on key down` so if you system does multiple letter presses after you hold a key depending on your browser it can move around by holding a key down.
+I use those keys because they are the wasd for colemak keyboards;

 This was only programmed with the latest version of chrome in mind so you may have different experiences depending on your browser